ccp-eva/vox/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: "📚 Discussion"
+name: "📚 Documentation"
-about: Create a report to help us improve
-title: "[Ask a question or propose a change]"
+about: Things that should be documented
+title: "[Missing Documentation for]"
 labels: 'documentation'
 assignees: ''

 ---

-**Question**
-Describe your question.

-**Discussion**
-Discuss a topic.